Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Examples

 As in the MUB protocol, we have that no postselection is applied on the key distillation, therefore $I$ can be removed.
 Furthermore, Alice always implements the same measurement such that the sifting probability coincides with the key probability $p^\mathrm{s} = p^\mathrm{K}$.
 From the key generation rounds, we can build the key map $\g(\rho) = G \rho G^\dagger$ where \cite{lin2019asymptotic}

 The $\z$ map is again provided by a set of pinching operators $Z^r=\pro{r}_R \otimes \mathds{1}_{AB}$ for $r\in \{0,\ldots,3\}$.

-In order to do the facial reduction, we first note that $\g$ is an isometry\footnote{This is not true when postselection is included, such as in Ref. \cite{kanitschar2023finite}.}.
+In order to do the facial reduction, we first note that $\g$ is an isometry\footnote{This is not true when postselection is included, such as in Ref. \cite{kanitschar2023finite, Navarro2025}.}.
 Therefore $\gmap$ is the identity map, and equation \eqref{eq:greduction} is satisfied with $V = \id$ and $W_\g = G$.
-In turn, $\z$ is already a strictly positive map, so equation \eqref{eq:zreduction} is satisfied with $\zmap = \z$ and $W_\z = \id$.
+In its turn, $\z$ is already a strictly positive map, so equation \eqref{eq:zreduction} is satisfied with $\zmap = \z$ and $W_\z = \id$.
 Then, the isometry $S$ is given by $S = W_\z^\dagger W_\g = G$, and so the facial reduction for the RényiQKD cone \eqref{eq: qkd cone} is done.
 For the FastRényiQKD cone \eqref{eq: fast qkd cone} we need in addition the facial reduction of $\zg$, which is trivial, since $\zg$ is already strictly positive \cite{Lorente2025quantumkey}.
 Thus, $\zgmap = \zg$ and equation \eqref{eq:zgreduction} is satisfied with $W_{\z\g}=\id$, implying $S=G$ once again.

-Figure \ref{fig:DMCV} provides several finite secret key rates, using the modulation presented in \cite{pascualgarcía2024} while adjusting all other parameters to their optimal value.
-In particular, we observe that key rates can be generated with $n = 5 \times 10^6$ at 15 km, which improves in orders of magnitude over \cite{pascualgarcía2024}, where $n = 5 \times 10^8$ was reported as the minimum block size.
+Figure \ref{fig:DMCV} provides several finite secret key rates, using the modulation presented in Ref. \cite{pascualgarcía2024} while adjusting all other parameters to their optimal value.
+In particular, we observe that key rates can be generated with $n = 5 \times 10^6$ at 15 km, which is orders of magnitude better than Ref. \cite{pascualgarcía2024}, where $n = 5 \times 10^8$ was reported as the minimum block size.
 On the other hand, our method provides an enhanced numerical scalability with respect to other approaches \cite{Araujo2023quantumkey,Lorente2025quantumkey} and does not require a min-tradeoff linearization, which should allow a removal of the cutoff assumption without incurring in unfortunate penalties \cite{primaatmaja2024}.